microsoft/coe-starter-kit/PowerPlatformDevOpsALM/GETTINGSTARTED.md

    ![image-20210301104042544](.attachments/GETTINGSTARTED/image-20210301104042544.png)

-### Setting Pipeline Variables
+### Setting Deployment Pipeline Variables

 The ALM Accelerator uses JSON formatted Pipeline variables for updating **connection references, environment variables, setting permissions for AAD Groups and Dataverse teams** as well as **sharing Canvas Apps and updating ownership of solution components** such as Power Automate flows.
 These pipeline variables are **optional** and depend on what type of components your solution pipelines deploy.
-For instance, if your solutions only contain Dataverse Tables, Columns and Model Driven Apps these steps **may not be necessary** and can be skipped.
+For instance, if your solutions only contain Dataverse Tables, Columns and Model Driven Apps **some of these steps may not be necessary** and can be skipped.
 The following variables allow you to fully automate the deployment of your solutions and specify how to configure items that are specific to the environment to which the solution is being deployed.

+> [!IMPORTANT] These pipeline variables will be set for each **deployment pipeline** you've configured above based on the environment to which your pipeline deploys.

+#### Create Environment and Service Connection (Required)

+These variables are required by every deployment pipeline.
+The Environment variable is **Environment** and the Service Connection variable is **ServiceConnection**.

+The **Environment** variable is used to specify the Azure DevOps environment being deployed to in order to enable tracking deployment history and set permissions and approvals for deployment to specific environments.
+For more information on Environments in AzureDevOps see https://docs.microsoft.com/en-us/azure/devops/pipelines/process/environments.

+ The **Service Connection** variable is used to specify how the pipeline connects to the Power Platform.
+The values used for the Service Connection variable are the names of the Service Connections created

-#### Create Connection Reference Pipeline Variables
+#### Create Connection Reference Pipeline Variable (Optional)

-The connection reference variables are **ValidationConnectionReferences**, **TestConnectionReferences** and **ProdConnectionReferences**.
-These pipeline variables are used for setting connection references in your solution to specific connections configured in a target environment after the solution is imported into an environment.
+The connection reference variable is **ConnectionReferences**.
+This pipeline variable is used for setting connection references in your solution to specific connections configured in a target environment after the solution is imported into an environment.

 1. You will need to create the connections manually in your target environments and copy the IDs for the connection to use in the JSON value below